pbuckles22/MinesweeperReinforcedLearning/tests/TEST_CHECKLIST.md

 - All flagging-related tests have been removed as per environment simplification
 - RL tests moved to separate test suite under `tests/unit/rl/`
 - Environment is non-deterministic after first action (by design)
+- All core and RL functionality verified and working correctly
+- RL tests now include comprehensive coverage for mines not visible to agent, state/observation consistency, curriculum, and agent-environment interaction
+- All tests up to date with 2-channel state representation
 - All core functionality verified and working correctly